MoRMatipour/funnel-BI-analysis/README.md

 ## Project Overview
 Online retailers often face high drop-off rates between browsing and purchasing.
-This project analyzes user journeys through the purchase funnel, identifying bottlenecks and conversion opportunities.
+This project analyzes user journeys through the purchase funnel, identifying bottlenecks and key drop-off points, and provides actionable insights to improve conversion rates.
 Using Google Analytics e-commerce data in BigQuery and Power BI visualizations, I built an end-to-end analysis system highlighting critical drop-off points and their impact on revenue.

 ## Objective